 Once your app becomes popular enough, you may want to consider moving your assets from internal servers to the cloud.
 Amazon Web Services (AWS) is one of the most popular options, but a lot of owners fail to utilize its full capacity.
 Here's how to optimize your Amazon servers and get the most of it.

-Storing assets (such as stylesheets, scripts and images) locally is fine for web apps that are just starting to get off the ground.
+Storing assets (such as stylesheets, scripts and images) locally is fine for developing web applications that are just starting to get off the ground.
 But once your app becomes popular enough, you may want to consider moving your assets to the cloud.
 Amazon Web Services (AWS) is one of the most popular options, but a lot of web app owners don’t use AWS properly.
 Or rather - they use AWS’s services sub-optimally.
 Here’s what you need to know.

 In most cases, S3 buckets - originally designed and intended for storing assets - are used for both storing and serving everything.
 Even by big players.
 It’s neither the most efficient nor the correct way of doing things.
 It might seem more convenient - storing and serving assets from the same location means fewer configuration headaches - but let’s consider how it works.